 Before man learned about words and letters, he used different drawings and pictures to communicate stories and narratives to other people.
 Certain drawings or pictures were commonly used to connote particular things.
-Thus symbols were born.
-Through the years, people all over the world have used symbols to mean many different things.
-They have become an easy way to point out an ideology, to express an abstract thought or even to denote a group or community who share the same goals.
+Thus, symbols were born.
+Through the years, people worldwide have used symbols to mean many different things.
+They have become an easy way to point out an ideology, express an abstract thought, or even denote a group or community with the same goals.
 Below are some of the most iconic symbols used throughout history and how they influenced the world.

 The Christian fish